josephleung/ENTS649C_Project/README.md

 # ENTS649C_Project
-This is the Android code for ENTS649C_Project.
+This is the Arduino code for ENTS649C_Project.

 Oct 16, 2016 update:
 Add eeprom store id function.